shinyquagsire23/M_X-RuinsofAlph/README.md

 --------------

 Original standalone program by Mastermind_X.

 Port to Pokémon Emerald by diegoisawesome and mwksoul.

 Port to Pokémon FireRed by shinyquagsire23 and diegoisawesome.

-Released with permission under the GPLv3 licence.
+Released under the GPLv3 licence.

 GPL Statement: